The best electrolyte drinks for 2024, according to experts

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more ›

-Whether it’s recharging after an intense workout or hydrating the day after drinking, electrolytes can help your body recover faster and feel refreshed in no time.
-Consuming the best electrolyte drinks helps keep your body hydrated.
+Whether you are recharging after an intense workout or hydrating the day after drinking, electrolytes can help your body recover faster and feel refreshed in no time.
+Consuming an electrolyte mix—like best overall pick Tailwind Nutrition Endurance Fuel—helps keep your body hydrated.
 Electrolytes aid your body in regulating muscle cramping and nerve signaling and even go as far as balancing your pH and keeping you hydrated—which is important for everyone from professional athletes to people who work from home.
 The problem?
 Every time you break a sweat, your body loses some of those minerals, leading to dehydration.
 This can result in fatigue, nausea, abdominal and muscle cramping, and much worse.
 The safest bet is to stock up on the best electrolyte drinks so you’re prepared for any situation—whether it’s post-cardio or when recovering from the flu.

 How we chose the best electrolyte drinks

-We aimed to support electrolyte drinks that are allergy-friendly and are free of most artificial ingredients such as colors, preservatives, and sweeteners.
+We aimed to support allergy-friendly electrolyte drinks that are free of artificial ingredients such as colors, preservatives, and sweeteners.
 There are plenty of sports drinks out there on the market that are basically salty soda with no bubbles.
 That said, we also considered taste as an essential part of the equation.
-You’re not going to drink something that tastes bad, and that’s counterproductive to staying hydrated.
+You won’t drink something that tastes bad and that’s counterproductive to staying hydrated.

 The FDA does not review dietary supplements for safety and effectiveness before they are placed on the market; therefore, this was not a determining factor in our selections.
 The PopSci staff and writers have years of experience in competitive sports and other dehydrating activities.
 To find the best electrolyte drinks, we surveyed and considered dozens of different options to find those that meet these standards.